hannydevelop/engineering-portal/content/Performing Web Authentication with LoginRadius in Vue.js/index.md

 ![login radius setup](./9.png)

 Now, our application is working as expected.
-You click on "Try your login page" in your login radius page to see that it redirects you back to your application.
-Now, this is exactly what we want, to allow easy authentication with Login Radius.
-Let's look at some configurations and other things we can do in our Vue.js application with Login radius.
+You click on "Try your login page" in your LoginRadius page to see that it redirects you back to your application.
+Now, this is exactly what we want, to allow easy authentication with LoginRadius.
+Let's look at some configurations and other things we can do in our Vue.js application with LoginRadius.

 ## Sign Out